 Unused must be a number in the range 0 to 7.
 It tells how many bits in the least significant byte in Binary that is unused.
-For details see BIT STRING type section in users guide1.
+For details see BIT STRING type section in users guide [page 12].

 {i,IncludeDir} Adds IncludeDir to the search-path for .asn1db and asn1 source files.
 The compiler tries to open a .asn1db file when a module imports definitions from another ASN.1 module.
 If no .asn1db file is found the asn1 source file is parsed.
 Several {i,IncludeDir} can be given.
+Asn1 Reference Manual asn1ct noobj Do not compile (i.e do not produce object code) the generated .erl file.
+If this option is omitted the generated Erlang module will be compiled.